zchee/golang-wiki/ErrorValueFAQ.md

 For each error you return, you have to weigh the choice between helping your clients and locking yourself in.
 Of course, this choice is not unique to errors.
 In general, you have to decide if a feature of your code is important for clients to know, or an implementation detail.

 With errors, though, there is an intermediate choice: you can expose error details to people reading your code's error messages, without exposing the errors themselves to client code.
-You do that by using `fmt.Errorf` with `%s` or `%v` (as in the past), or by implementing the [`errors.Formatter`](https://tip.golang.org/pkg/errors/#Formatter) interface.
+You do that by using `fmt.Errorf` with `%s` or `%v` (as in the past), or by implementing the [`errors.Formatter`](https://tip.golang.org/pkg/errors/#Formatter) interface on a custom error type.

 ## I maintain a package that exports an error-checking predicate function.
 How should I adapt to the new features?